 Cardboard Boxes

-The card stock used for making folded boxes is strong, but it has one drawback, its limited life span after being taken off of the freezer.
-This type of packaging does not do well with temperature transition.
+The cardstock used for making folded boxes is strong, but it has one drawback: it has a limited life span after being taken out of the freezer.
+This type of packaging is not well-suited for temperature transitions.

-The reason cardboard continues to be popular is that it is cost-effective compared with other types; but in most cases, there’s no going back if you’ve already opened your product!
+The reason cardboard remains popular is that it is cost-effective compared to other types; however, in most cases, there’s no going back once you’ve already opened your product.

 PET